 Due to safety reasons the team kept details of this climb quiet until it was finished.
 The climbers have just begun to publicize their efforts, as they try to balance between the advantages and disadvantages of making it public.
 Recently they decided that their names should be made public, after returning home from the mountains and thinking about the impact again.

-The whole expedition was organized by a nonprofit organization called Ascend Athletics established by Marina Kiełpiński LeGree, led by experienced mountain guide Emilie Drinkwater, and supported by a number of experienced climbers (Vibeke Andrea Sefland, Naz Ahmed), journalists (Theresa Breuer, Soraya Nelson) and photographers (Erin Trieb, Sandro Gromen-Hayes, Rob Gray).
+The whole expedition was organized by a nonprofit organization called Ascend Athletics established by Marina Kiełpiński LeGree, led by experienced mountain guides and mountaineers Emilie Drinkwater and Vibeke Andrea Sefland, journalists (Theresa Breuer, Soraya Nelson), photographers other team members (Erin Trieb, Sandro Gromen-Hayes, Rob Gray, Naz Ahmed).

 And another portion of good news.
 On August 2, after ten hours of climbing, I managed to set foot on the highest summit in Afghanistan – Noshaq, which towers at 7492 m.
 The success is even more important to me because the whole expedition was organized by me from the very beginning.